-In addition to this course, we also offer other ESOL courses.
+In addition to this course, we also offer other English Language (ESOL) courses.
 These can be at any level.
 They may be for students at a lower or higher level than the English for Academic Purposes courses or they could be for those same students who require additional ESOL assistance.
 These classes focus on subject support and language extension.
 At Year 12 and 13 levels there will be provision for the completion of NCEA literacy Standards that students have already begun in Years 11 and 12.

-Provision will also be made for those students wishing to prepare for international examinations such as IELTS, TOEFL and the Cambridge examinations such as FCE and CAE.
+Provision will also be made for those students wishing to prepare for international examinations such as IELTS and the Cambridge examinations.